PRINCIPAL INVESTIGATOR

 Dr. Rachel K. Gittman

-Dr. Gittman is an Assistant Professor in the Department of Biology and Coastal Studies Institute at East Carolina University.
+Dr. Gittman is an Associate Professor in the Department of Biology and Coastal Studies Institute at East Carolina University.
 Her research focal areas include marine community ecology, restoration ecology, coastal management and policy, and sustainability science.
 She received her doctorate in Ecology from the University of North Carolina at Chapel Hill in 2014 and was a Postdoctoral Research Associate at Northeastern University from 2015-2017.
 Before attending graduate school, Dr. Gittman was an environmental consultant in Washington D.C. for three years after graduating from the University of Virginia in 2006 with a B.S. in Environmental Sciences with High Distinction

-Dr. Gittman is an Assistant Professor in the Department of Biology and Coastal Studies Institute at East Carolina University.
+Dr. Gittman is an Associate Professor in the Department of Biology and Coastal Studies Institute at East Carolina University.
 Her research focal areas include marine community ecology, restoration ecology, coastal management and policy, and sustainability science.
 She received her doctorate in Ecology from the University of North Carolina at Chapel Hill in 2014 and was a Postdoctoral Research Associate at Northeastern University from 2015-2017.
 Before attending graduate school, Dr. Gittman was an environmental consultant in Washington D.C. for three years after graduating from the University of Virginia in 2006 with a B.S. in Environmental Sciences with High Distinction

 Graduate Students